Booker T (wrestler): King Booker; World Heavyweight Champion (2006–2007)

-After Cyber Sunday, the feud between King Booker and Batista continued with Batista unable to wrestle the title from Booker.
-Eventually this led to a match at Survivor Series on November 26, where Booker declared that if Batista failed to defeat him this time, it would be the last World Heavyweight Championship match he would receive as long as Booker was champion.
+After Cyber Sunday, the feud between King Booker and Batista continued with Batista unable to wrestle the title from King Booker.
+Eventually this led to a match at Survivor Series on November 26, where King Booker declared that if Batista failed to defeat him this time, it would be the last World Heavyweight Championship match he would receive as long as King Booker was champion.
 At Survivor Series, SmackDown!
-General Manager Theodore Long decided that if Booker got counted out or disqualified, he would lose the title.
+General Manager Theodore Long decided that if King Booker got counted out or disqualified, he would lose the title.
 Late in the match, Queen Sharmell handed Booker his title belt while referee Nick Patrick was not looking.
-While she had Patrick distracted, Booker attempted to hit Batista with the belt.
-Batista moved out of the way, knocked the belt out of Booker's hands and hit him in the head with it, and King Booker lost the World Heavyweight Championship to Batista.
-After losing the title, Booker feuded alongside former royal court member Finlay against Batista and John Cena, which led up to Armageddon where they lost.
+While she had Patrick distracted, King Booker attempted to hit Batista with the belt.
+Batista moved out of the way, knocked the belt out of King Booker's hands and hit him in the head with it, and King Booker lost the World Heavyweight Championship to Batista.
+After losing the title, King Booker feuded alongside former royal court member Finlay against Batista and John Cena, which led up to Armageddon on December 17 where they lost.

-While competing in the Royal Rumble match, King Booker was eliminated by Kane.
-A frustrated Booker returned to the ring illegally and eliminated Kane.
-This started a short feud between the two resulting in a match at No Way Out, which Kane won.
-On the February 23 episode of SmackDown!, Booker won a Falls Count Anywhere Money in the Bank qualifying match, defeating Kane (with assistance from The Great Khali) and earned himself a spot in the match at WrestleMania 23.
-At WrestleMania, Matt Hardy set up Sharmell for a Twist of Fate during the Money in the Bank match with the briefcase in Booker's grasp – thus forcing him to choose between a guaranteed title shot and his wife.
+While competing in the Royal Rumble match on January 28, 2007, King Booker was eliminated by Kane.
+A frustrated King Booker returned to the ring illegally and eliminated Kane.
+This started a short feud between the two resulting in a match at No Way Out on February 18, which Kane won.
+On the February 23 episode of SmackDown!, King Booker won a Falls Count Anywhere Money in the Bank qualifying match, defeating Kane (with assistance from The Great Khali) and earned himself a spot in the match at WrestleMania 23 on April 1.
+At WrestleMania, Matt Hardy set up Sharmell for a Twist of Fate during the Money in the Bank match with the briefcase in King Booker's grasp – thus forcing him to choose between a guaranteed title shot and his wife.
 He chose to defend Sharmell and lost the match.
-On the April 6 episode of SmackDown!, Booker attempted to take revenge.
+On the April 6 episode of SmackDown!, King Booker attempted to take revenge.
 However, he lost the match against Matt Hardy, and Sharmell declared her disappointment in him and slapped him.
-In an attempt to impress Sharmell, Booker attacked The Undertaker but was Tombstoned on an announcers' table.
-Booker was removed from television to deal with a knee injury.
+In an attempt to impress Sharmell, King Booker attacked The Undertaker but was Tombstoned on an announcers' table.
+King Booker was removed from television to deal with a knee injury.